rmorshea/labox/docs/src/concepts/registry.md

 ## Type Inference

-The logic for matching a serializer to a value or an unpacker to a storable is based on the following psudo-code snippet:
+The logic for matching a serializer to a value is based on the following psudo-code
+snippet:

 ```python
 def get_serializer_by_type(cls: type, serializers: dict[type, Serializer]) -> Serializer: